China's yuan plunges again. Is a currency war coming?

 China's currency is plunging again.
 But how low will it go?

-The yuan weakened almost 1% against the US dollar on Thursday to hit its lowest level in a year.
-It has now fallen by nearly 8% over the past three months amid a global trade spat and concerns over an economic slowdown in China.
+The yuan weakened by nearly 1% against the US dollar on Thursday and continued its slide Friday, hitting its lowest level in over a year.
+It has now fallen by more than 8% over the past three months amid a global trade spat and concerns over an economic slowdown in China.

 Analysts said the yuan's latest dip came after China's central bank indicated that it was willing to accept a weaker currency.